Lorenzo Crisetig: Crotone (loan)

 After transfer deal with Inter was finalized, Crisetig was loaned to Crotone for one year on 31 August 2016.

 Frosinone (loan)

 On 10 July 2018, he was signed by Frosinone in a one-year loan, with an option to purchase.

 Benevento (loan)

 On 24 January 2019, Crisetig joined to Benevento on loan with an obligation to buy.

 Mirandés

-On 6 February 2020, Crisetig signed a short-term deal with CD Mirandés in the Spanish Segunda División.
+On 6 February 2020, Crisetig signed a short-term deal with Mirandés in the Spanish Segunda División.
 On 12 August, after just nine matches, he left the club.

 Reggina

-On 19 August 2020, he signed a 2-year contract with Reggina.
+On 19 August 2020, he signed a two-year contract with Reggina.

+Padova

+On 12 January 2024, Crisetig joined Padova on a 2.5-year contract.

 International career

 Crisetig received his first call-up in December 2007, for the Christmas Youth Tournament (Torneo Giovanile di Natale).
 He made his debut in 2008, for Italy U-16 team.
 Despite not played in qualifying, he was picked by Pasquale Salerno to the final tournament of 2009 UEFA European Under-17 Football Championship, as the only born 1993 player.
 He started all four matches, losing to Germany in the semi-finals.
 In the 2009 FIFA U-17 World Cup, he played all five games, losing to Switzerland in the quarter-finals.
 He followed the team member promoted to U-18 team after the tournament.
 He was eligible to 2010 UEFA European Under-17 Football Championship, but did not play in any qualifying match.